Ghonimy/React-Task-Tracker/README.md

 # React-Task-Tracker App
-This is a React Task Tracker App that is used to remove or add a daily task which can be fetched or posted to the JSON-server as backend
+This is a React Task Tracker App that is used to remove or add a daily task which can be fetched or posted to the JSON-server as a mock backend

 ## Usage
 ## npm installation